rythei/linear-models/_sources/content/basic_linear_regression/simple_linear_regression.md

 \text{SSE}(\alpha, \beta) = \frac{1}{n}\sum_{i=1}^n (y_i - (\alpha +\beta x_i))^2
 $$

+> Remark: This is not the only choice we could have made.
+For example, we could have considered minimizing the sum of absolute errors, $\sum_i |y_i - (\alpha +\beta x_i)|$.
+However, using the SSE is mathematically much more convenient (since it is differentiable, and the absolute value is not), and so we will focus on this.

 With a little bit of calculus, we can check that

 $$